How performance anxiety leads to erectile dysfunction

 • Work with a therapist to uncover the psychological roadblocks causing sexual anxiety.

-• Use ED medications, like Viagra (sildenafil), Cialis (tadalafil), or Levitra (vardenafil).
+• Use ED medications if needed, like Viagra (sildenafil), Cialis (tadalafil), or Levitra (vardenafil).

 More about ED medication

-ED medications, such as ViagraCialis, and Levitra, are often helpful.
+ED medications, such as Viagra®Cialis®, and Levitra®, are helpful in some cases.
 They work by increasing blood flow to the penis.
 You can learn more about prescription ED pills to see if this is an option you’d like to pursue.
 For some men, prescription meds are just the little boost needed to improve confidence.

 However, the body’s anxiety response can often be stronger than the effects of the medication.
 Therefore, it’s advisable to address the issues that may be causing anxiety, even if you’re currently using or want to start using prescription medication to treat ED.